sayan123234/Collibra-Bulk-Exporter-To-Postgres/README.md

 - Large datasets may take considerable time to process.
 - Monitor system resources during the operation.
-- Consider adding batch processing configurations if necessary.

----
+- Consider adjusting the `max_workers` parameter in `main.py` for parallel processing.

 ## Security Notes